 Even if you've already had COVID-19 and recovered, you should still get your booster dose.
 While you may experience some increase in immunity after being infected with COVID-19, that is not enough to increase your overall immunity over a longer period of time.
 Getting a booster dose, even after having COVID-19, will provide increased and longer-lasting protection to reduce future infection, community transmission and severe illness.

-If you were recently infected, you can get your first booster dose 3 months after you first experienced symptoms of COVID-19 or since the date of your positive test (and it must be at least 5 ½ months since your second dose before you are eligible for your first booster dose).
+If you were recently infected, you can get your first booster dose 3 months after you first experienced symptoms of COVID-19 or since the date of your positive test (provided it has been 6 months since your last dose of vaccine).

-If you were recently infected and have already received a first booster dose and are now eligible to receive a second booster dose, you should also wait 3 months after you first experienced symptoms of COVID-19 or since the date of your positive test to receive your second booster dose (and it must be at least 4 to 6 months since your first booster dose before you are eligible for your second booster dose).
+If you were recently infected and have already received a first booster dose and are now eligible to receive a second booster dose, you should also wait 3 months after you first experienced symptoms of COVID-19 or since the date of your positive test to receive your second booster dose.

 Am I still considered “fully vaccinated” if I don’t get a booster dose?